Create, collaborate, and innovate with a Sasaki internship.

 An internship at Sasaki is exciting, rewarding, and a career catalyst for many.
 Below, current Sasaki staff members who started out as interns share their experiences:

-Ming-Jen Hsueh, Sasaki Associate
+Ming-Jen Hsueh, Sasaki Senior Associate

 Harvard Graduate School of Design, '09